mLoaDs/OpenBOR360/README.md

 SCREEN
 ------
+> [!NOTE]

-If you are using the 720p videomode, to get a correct aspect ratio for those 4:3 paks, select the menu "Video Options" - "Aspect Ratio" and set it to 4:3.
+> If you are using the 720p videomode, to get a correct aspect ratio for those
+> 4:3 paks, select the menu "Video Options" - "Aspect Ratio" and set it to 4:3.

+> [!TIP]
-The xResizer.xex included allows to resize the screen for those with overscan problems.
+> The xResizer.xex included allows to resize the screen for those with overscan problems.
-It generates an xbox.cfg with these default settings:
+>  It generates an xbox.cfg with these default settings:

 xpos=0
 ypos=0